SahibJ56/vitalis_v1/README.md

 Most health apps require you to do the work.
 You log your meals manually, you open the app to check your stats, you remember to act on what you see.
 Nobody actually does this consistently.

 Vitalis removes that friction entirely.
 The glasses see what you eat and log it automatically.
-The agent reads that log, pulls your sleep and recovery data from your Oura Ring, and puts everything together into a single reasoning layer that knows your body — your goals, your patterns, your deficiencies — and talks to you like a person who has been paying attention.
+The agent reads that log, pulls your sleep and recovery data from your Oura Ring, and puts everything together into a single reasoning layer that knows your body, your goals, your patterns, your deficiencies, and talks to you like a person who has been paying attention.

 The app is the eyes.
 The agent is the brain.